 Yung Suk Kim

-This book explores the intersection of mental health, spirituality, and the quest for identity.
+This book explores the intersection of mental health, spirituality, and identity.
 It invites readers to consider the challenges related to mental health, particularly in the context of anxiety and self-discovery.
 At the crossroads of anxiety and faith, many individuals often feel disoriented and overwhelmed.
 Yet, within this struggle lies a significant opportunity for growth, understanding, and renewal.
 Through various strategies, individuals can not only learn to manage anxiety but also engage in a deeper exploration of self.
 This book integrates insights from biblical studies, cognitive science, and other psychological theories.